aadarshram/LightSoundSync/Part1/README.md

 The expressions for ripple current and ripple voltage can be derived.
 We notice that larger value of L and C ensures smaller ripples.

+### Compensator
+Because of the second order filter we used, we now have a 2 pole system which can lead to poor phase margin (PM).
+To make it better we compensate for it by either type-1 or type-3 compensation.
+**Type-1 Compensation**
+The key idea in this method is to ensure move the poles away from UGF inserting a "dominant" pole way early.
+Hence, the unity gain frequency will be much less than the poles effectively acting like a single pole system as far as we are concerned.
+PM improves.
+GM also improves.
+However, this reduces the bandwidth of the system and hence lead to slower responses.
+A way to do that is to use a single pole low pass filter or integrator to push untiy gain frequency to come early.

+One can work out and compare the use of RC-filter opamp vs Opamp-RC integrator for the type-1 compensator.
+Although, the filter opamp provides additional control to reduce pole further, it comes at cost of decreasing DC gain.
+Hence, we use an Opamp-RC integrator.

+**Type-3 Compensation**
+Instead of trying to reduce UGF with a dominant pole, the idea here is to somehow cancel one of the poles using a zero.
+This also helps extend the bandwidth.